victos/angular-quickstart-lib/README.md

 - a demo application that consumes the library in JIT mode and runs in watch mode
 - an integration app that consumes the library in JIT and AOT mode and runs e2e tests

+## Difference of this fork

+The `master` branch of this fork is up to date with Angular 5, TypeScript 2.4 and RxJS 5.5.

+Be aware that a library compiled with Angular 5 won't be compatible with Angular 4.
+So if you need to support Angular 4 (and you should, as it's in Long Term Support), you need to compile two different versions of your lib.
+The `ng4` branch allows you to do that.

+## Tasks

 Common tasks are present as npm scripts:

 - `npm start` to run a live-reload server with the demo app